-With summer right around the corner across most of the United States, more metal detectorists will be grabbing their gear and heading out to their favorite detecting spots.
-As the temperatures rise fatigue can set in and that can affect both decision making and performance in the field.
+With cooler wather right around the corner across most of the United States, more metal detectorists will be grabbing their gear and heading out to their favorite detecting spots.
+After a few hours of metal detecting, fatigue can set in and that can affect both decision making and performance in the field.

 Luckily there are a few steps that you can take to help combat fatigue while out metal detecting.